Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + B. All Chapter events shall adhere to the FIPG Policy and Event Guidelines.

-+ C. Any event involving another organization, outside group, or third-party vendor shall be reported to the fraternity national headquarters on the Special Events Form, as well as to campus officials via the appropriate reporting procedures.
++ C. Any event involving another organization, outside group, or third-party vendor shall be reported to the National Headquarters on the Special Events Form, as well as to campus officials via the appropriate reporting procedures.

 ### Section 1.03 - Standards Board

-+ A. The Standards Board shall serve as the only judicial body of the chapter.
++ A. The Standards Board shall serve as the only judicial body of the Chapter.

 + B. Standards Board structure, procedures, and responsibilities are defined in the Chapter Standards Board handbook.